TaligentDev/LibreBIMLive/README.md

 Is an OpenSource web BIM Collaboration Platform based on OpenBIM and ISO standards.

-Functionalities planned the first release:
+Features planned for the first release:

-- Complete ACDat management (ISO 19650) with naming convenctions support
+- Complete ACDat management (ISO 19650) with naming conventions support
 - Markup/Issues support on all supported formats
 - IFC viewer with multiple sections, color customization, advanced filtering, federation, etc..
 - Standard viewer for DXF/DWG/PDF/DOC files